zcattacz/PJON_wiki/Home.md

 |______|___|___|_____|___|___|_____|___|

 ```
-All the first padding bit duration minus `ACCEPTANCE` (62 microseconds) is the syncronization window the receiver has for every incoming byte.
+All the first padding bit duration (60 microseconds) minus `ACCEPTANCE` (8 microseconds) is the syncronization window the receiver has for every incoming byte.

 ###Packet layer
 The concept of packet enables to send a communication payload to every connected device with correct reception certainty.
 Here an example of packet sending to device id 12 the string "HI":